davidfstr/dafoster.net/_posts/2016-05-17-abandonment-vs-unchecked-exceptions-for-error-handling.md

 But there is one big advantage to using abandonment:

-* **Better constant-time performance.**
+* **Better constant-factor performance.**

   Using abandonment in place of unchecked exceptions means that there is no need to pepper functions everywhere with the low-level code needed to propagate unchecked exceptions.
-Such code globally degrades constant-time performance of all functions in the language.
+Such code globally degrades constant-factor performance of all functions in the language.

 ### Unchecked Exceptions